 Of course this doesn’t apply if you have already been diagnosed with a medical condition.
 In this regard, follow your doctor’s advice about monitoring and reporting on your condition.

 Anxiety occurs when we avoid the things we are afraid of and worry about them anyway.
 We overcome anxiety by summoning up courage and facing our fears…so that we can learn we don’t have to be afraid.
-Extinguish fear is all about learning we don’t have anything to fear.
+Fear extinction occurs when we learn that we don’t have anything to fear.

-If you are having difficulty overcoming your 'white coat syndrome' fear, you may want to connect with one of our anxiety therapists, coaches, or counselors.
-His/her help can be invaluable when addressing and overcoming core fears, such as those regarding health and medical matters.
+If you are having difficulty overcoming your "white coat syndrome," you might want to connect with one of our recommended anxiety disorder therapists.
+An experienced anxiety disorder therapist's help can be invaluable when addressing and overcoming core fears, such as those regarding health and medical matters.